“No Bandages for Polo?”

 3. Soft tissue compression against canon bone

 Tendons are positioned vertically, plumbed vertically, and this positioning is designed to aid the flow of fluid, such as blood and lymph, up and down the leg.
 These fluids nourish the tissues with vitamins, minerals etc, as well as transporting waste away into the blood stream for excretion.
 If the tissue is pushed against the cannon bone by over tightening and over usage of leg protection, this action is limited, and the leg is starved of nourishment.
+Nourishment of blood, nutrients, and opportunity to remove water product via optimal lymph flow.
 This will lead to problems with the lower leg, and possibly further, in the long term.

 4. Interference with the circulation